seung-lab/cloud-volume/README.md

 ### Microviewer

 CloudVolume includes a built-in dependency free viewer for 3D volumetric datasets smaller than about 2GB uncompressed.
-It supports uint8, uint16, uint32, float32, and float64 data types for both images and segmentation and can render a composite overlay of image and segmentation.
+It supports bool, uint8, uint16, uint32, float32, and float64 data types for both images and segmentation and can render a composite overlay of image and segmentation.

 You can launch a viewer using the `.view()` method of a VolumeCutout object or by using the `view(...)` or `hyperview(...)` functions that come with the cloudvolume module.
 This launches a web server on `http://localhost:8080`.
 You can read more [on the wiki](https://github.com/seung-lab/cloud-volume/wiki/%CE%BCViewer).